Administration Assistant/Programming Support (Contract)

 From the basics of finding inspiration and putting pen to paper, to specific tools and techniques, we’re always looking for new angles and new workshop ideas.
 If you are a published author, professional editor, or have teaching experience, we’re interested in hearing your pitch for a class you’d like to teach.

-We are currently accepting pitches for the Winter semester (January-May 2018).
 Please note that scheduling preference will be given to current instructors.

 How To Pitch A Workshop